 4. To Spur Further Innovation One of the aims of MOL’s workstyle reforms...

-1. Objectives of Promoting Mental and Physical Health MOL aims to become...
+1. Vision of Promoting Mental and Physical Health MOL aims to become the...

 4. Initiatives to promote employee health Initiatives in collaboration w...